 3. Roomi

 Roomi takes helping you find a roommate seriously.
 The site screens all listings and users before they go live, ensuring that you won’t fall victim to a scam.
 Its airy aesthetic and easy-to-navigate website is a millennial’s dream.
 It’s free to create an account, post a listing and search the site.
-However, in order for two users to message, one needs to be a paid member.
-This membership costs $24.90 per 30 days.
+However, for unlimited messaging, you’ll have to purchase a premium membership that costs $29.99 per month.

 4. Facebook